- Boston College Fund

 Q: How do I get a copy of my transcript?

-A: You can request a copy of your transcript via the Online Community.
+A: You can request a copy of your transcript via the Boston College Agora Portal.
 You can also submit a Transcript Request Form (PDF) to the Office of Student Services in Lyons Hall.
 This form must be sent by mail or fax to the Office of Student Services.
 Mail signed transcript request forms to: Boston College, Office of Student Services, Attention: Transcripts, Lyons Hall, 140 Commonwealth Avenue, Chestnut Hill, MA 02467.
 Fax signed transcript requests forms to: 617-552-4975.

 Q: How do I find out about career services available to me as an alumnus/a?

 A: Through the Online Community, you can access a career network of fellow alumni who have agreed to serve as mentors for alumni.
 You can also look for employment opportunities in a job database accessible exclusively to BC alumni.
 For a complete listing of career services available to alumni, please visit the Boston College Career Center Website.